 Cold therapy applied directly on the skin or for too long can cause nerve, tissue, or skin damage.
 If this treatment has not helped the inflammation or injury in two days, consult your doctor.

 Don’t forget to download, save, or share this handy infographic for reference:

-The American College of Rheumatology also suggests the application of five to 10-minute massages to painful areas within the first two days the pain started to relieve discomfort.
-Heat therapy can help relieve pain that lasts over 2 days.
+The American College of Rheumatology also suggests the application of 5- to 10-minute massages to painful areas within the first two days the pain started to relieve discomfort.
+Heat therapy can help relieve pain that lasts over two days.